UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <choice id="2" >
 <opt text="Check for duplicate values of the columns in the arguments <code>index</code> and <code>columns</code>" correct="true" >

-You may want to look over this before moving forward.
+This is extremely important so we don't get averaging values!
+Well done.

 </opt>

 <opt text="Remove any <code>NaN</code>s from the dataframe">

-You may want to look over this before moving forward.
+This is extremely important so you will want to look over this before moving forward.

 </opt>